From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 1960 Durham Museum photo of DeSoto Bend.
 This is an aerial view of the DeSoto Bend in the Missouri River on the border between Nebraska and Iowa.

-One of the first documented expeditions into this part of the river valley occurred when Lewis and Clark traveled through the area seeking a land route to the Pacific Ocean.
-A journal entry dated August 3, 1804 described a meeting with Native Americans at the “council-bluff”.
-The party set out in the afternoon and camped five miles upstream.
-While the river channel has changed many times since then, the Lewis and Clark campsite was probably located at the river loop which is now called DeSoto Bend.
-They noted an abundance of wildlife in the area.
+Among the first documented expeditions into this part of the river valley took place when Lewis and Clark trekked through the area seeking a navigable water route to the Pacific.
+The duo kept a journal with an entry dated August 3, 1804 that described a meeting with Native Americans at the “council-bluff,” which is the name adopted by the city across the river.
+The party left in the afternoon and camped five miles upstream.
+The Missouri River has since changed its channel many times making the exact location difficult to pin down but is believed to have occurred at a river bend called DeSoto Bend.

 1960 Durham Museum photo of DeSoto Bend.
 This is another aerial view of the DeSoto Bend.

-The seven mile long lake that is the heart of DeSoto Refuge was once a hazardous bend in the Missouri River.
-Despite that, by the mid-1800 the Missouri River was a major artery for trade.
-Steamboats carried supplies to fur trading posts, frontier settlements and mining towns.
-During the 19th and 20th century, more than 800 steamboats sank or were stranded between St. Louis and Fort Benton, Montana.
+In the heart of DeSoto is a seven-mile long lake that once served as a hazardous bend in the river.
+Despite the risk, it became a major artery for trade by the mid-1800s.
+Steamboats carried supplies to fur trading posts, frontier settlements, and mining towns.
+More than 800 steamboats sank along the route between St. Louis and Fort Benton, Montana during the 19th and 20th centuries.

 1969 Durham Museum photo of the bend in the river.
 Construction along river’s edge with a few construction boats and tugboats in the river.
 River lined with trees.

-While en route to the Montana Territory in 1865, the Bertrand steamboat sank in the Missouri River after hitting a submerged log.
-It was quickly covered in mud creating a time capsule of Civil War-era material.
-The boat and its cargo was rediscovered in 1968.
-Over 500,000 items were excavated from the wreck site which was uncovered from underneath 30 feet of mud.
-They found a number of items needed for the new territory’s gold mines, logging camps, farms and households.
-In addition to tools and equipment, food and clothing were discovered.
-Many of the items were in excellent condition.
-Apparently insurance company divers removed most of the mercury and other valuables soon after the ship sank.
-The Bertrand is listed on the National Register of Historic Places.
-You can visit the pond where the hull of the steamboat lies buried.
+Most famously, the Bertrand steamboat sank after it hit a submerged log while traveling to the Montana Territory in 1865.
+The wreckage was quickly covered in mud which created a time capsule of Civil War-era material.
+The boat and its cargo weren’t discovered until more than 100 years later in 1968.
+At that time, more than 500,000 items were excavated from beneath 30 feet of mud.
+It contained items needed for a new territory’s gold mines, logging camps, farms, and households.
+This included staples such as tools, equipment, food, and clothing.
+So thoroughly encased in mud, many of the items were reported to be in excellent condition.
+Divers working on behalf of the insurance company removed most of the mercury and other valuables soon after it sank.
+The Bertrand has since been listed on the National Register of Historic Places.
+The hull remains buried in a pond that is open to the public.

 Illustration of the Bertrand which sank in the Missouri River on its way to the mining towns in the Montana Territory.
 Courtesy of DeSoto National Wildlife Refuge Facebook page.